how can you help end HIV?

 We enroll people who are HIV negative because we are working toward prevention.
 We want to keep people HIV negative.

-There are clinical studies for HIV treatments and therapies as well as studies for HIV prevention.
-People living with HIV will be contacted for these treatment trials.
+Our research network has clinical studies into therapies for HIV as well as vaccines and treatments to prevent HIV.
+People living with HIV may be contacted for HIV therapy trials.

 We need all kinds of people for our studies; whether or not you are likely to be exposed to HIV, there are studies seeking people like you.